 How a Wild Anaconda Hunts

-Anacondas are fascinating creatures and especially when they’re looking for something to eat.
+Anacondas are fascinating creatures especially when they’re looking for something to eat.
 An anaconda feels a series of vibrations in the water when there is prey nearby.
 This big snake can also detect specific chemicals in the air with its forked tongue and Jacobson’s organ.

 Additionally, an anaconda detects heat signatures given off by potential prey using the pit organs on the top of its upper lip.
 An anaconda does not see or smell well but that doesn’t stop this snake from being an avid hunter thanks to its other keen senses.

-What Anacondas Eat in Captivity
+What Anacondas Eat as Pets

 When kept as a pet, an anaconda must be provided with food that meets its nutritional requirements.
-It’s important to know that captive anacondas can refuse to eat all food except their favorite prey, so be ready for that if you keep one of these big snakes as a pet.
+It’s important to know that pet anacondas can refuse to eat all food except their favorite prey, so be ready for that if you keep one of these big snakes as a pet.
 Pet anacondas can be fed:

 It’s Not Necessary to Feed a Pet Anaconda Live Prey

 If you’re squeamish about the idea of feeding your pet anaconda live animals, don’t worry.
 An anaconda will eat a dead animal because it won’t usually turn down a free and easy meal.
-In fact, snake experts recommend that anaconda owners exclusively feed their anacondas pre-killed prey like thawed frozen mice and rats.
+In fact, snake experts recommend that anaconda owners exclusively feed their anacondas pre-killed prey like frozen thawed mice and rats.
 This is recommended because a live animal like a rodent will fight for its life when grabbed by this big snake, which can result in an anaconda getting injured by the prey’s sharp teeth and claws.

-How Often to Feed a Pet Anaconda?
+How Often Should You Feed Your Pet Anaconda?

 Featured Image Credit: blende12, Pixabay